ptiger10/tada/README.md

 ## Example
 You start with a CSV.
-Like most real-world data, it is messy (this one is missing a score in the first row):
+Like most real-world data, it is messy.
+This one is missing a score in the first row.
+And we know that scores must range between 0 and 10, so the score of -100 and 1000 in the second and third rows must also be erroneous:
 ```
 var data = `name, score
             joe doe,
+            john doe, -100
+            jane doe, 1000
             john doe, 5
             jane doe, 8
             john doe, 7
             jane doe, 10`
 ```
-You want to write and validate a function that discards null data, groups by the `name` column, and returns the mean of the groups.
+You want to write and validate a function that discards erroneous data, groups by the `name` column, and returns the mean of the groups.

 First you write a test:
 ```